devvmh/raspbian-ovos/README.md

 ## Step 3: Install OVOS-CORE

+There are some recommendations to use a venv for ovos, this guide DOES NOT do that.
+The ovos headless stack on a RPi3 is about all it can handle.
+So it is assumed that this device is a dedicated ovos device, therefore no venv is required.

 There are a few packages required for ovos, so we will install those first

 `sudo apt install build-essential python3-dev swig libssl-dev libfann-dev portaudio19-dev libpulse-dev`